Field & Stone emblemFIELD & STONE

 Plan your trip

-See the wider Arkansas rockhounding guide (and the Mount Ida quartz mines), and read collecting ethics & the law before you go.
+See the wider Arkansas rockhounding guide — Arkansas is also the “Quartz Crystal Capital,” with the crystal mines around Mount Ida.
+Read collecting ethics & the law before you go.

 Can’t make it to Murfreesboro?
 Start with a real diamond or quartz.